 In absentia registration applies to all students who do not plan to be in residence during the third, fourth, fifth, or sixth year, or any term within that period.
 Such registration requires approval from the DGS and Associate Dean.
 Anthropology graduate students register in absentia while doing dissertation research if they are doing off-campus fieldwork during fall or spring semesters; approval is unproblematic in such cases.
-Forms are available at http://gsas.yale.edu/forms
+The form is available at https://gsas.yale.edu/resources/registration-absentia